 This action is a bit more involved but hugely important.
 If you haven’t already, make a list of all the plants in your garden, then look up each one to see if it is considered invasive in your area.
 Alternatively, you might read through a list of invasive plants in your state and see if you have any of them in your garden.
 This might be a good activity for a rainy day or during the winter.

 If you discover that you do have invasive plants, take steps to remove them.
-Depending on the specific plant, you might pull or dig it up or cut it down and paint the stump with herbicide.
+Depending on the specific plant, you might pull, dig, or cut it down and paint the stump with herbicide.
 Particularly stubborn species can require multiple purgings before they finally stop popping up in your garden.

 3. Choose native plants